robenkleene/design-references/blender/tutorials/blender-gradient-background.md

 1. In "World Properties", make sure "Use Nodes" is selected (it should be blue).
 2. Drag up the bottom split, and switch to the "Shader Editor".
 Select "World" in the upper left (from "object").

-### Plane Setup
+## Plane Setup

 ![Gradient Plane](assets/blender-gradient-plane.png)

 To apply the gradient to a plane:

-1. Add a plane (`⇧A`, "Mesh > Plane")
+1. Add a plane (`⇧A`, `Mesh > Plane`)
-2. Under "Material Properties", click "New", make sure "Use Nodes" is selected (it should be blue).
+2. Under `Material Properties`, click `New`, make sure `Use Nodes` is selected (it should be blue).
-3. Drag up the bottom split, and switch to the "Shader Editor".
-Select "Object" in the upper left (it's probably the default).
+3. Switch to the `Shading` tab.
+4. Make sure `Object` is selected on the upper-right of the bottom pane.
-4. Delete the "Principled BSDF" that's in the Shader Editor by default.
+5. Delete the "Principled BSDF" that's in the Shader Editor by default.

 ## Node Editor

+These steps are the same for a plane or a world gradient.

 1. Add a `Texture Coordinator` node
 2. Add a `Mapping` node, and connect the `Texture Coordinate > Window` output to the `Mapping > Vector` input.